 Ever lost a treatment sheet?
 True story: I once dumpster dove for one.

 But switching to electronic treatment sheets is about more than just keeping records safe (and out of the dumpster).
 Once you go digital, you can provide optimal patient care from anywhere.
-Manage your patients and treatment plans from the clinic, coffee shop, soccer game, home—really, anywhere with an internet connection.
+Manage your patients and treatment plans at a safe pandemic distance or even home—anywhere with an internet connection.

 10. Checklist Manifesto Medicine ✅